simukappu/activity_notification/README.md

 ### Integration with Devise

-`activity_notification` supports to integrate with Device authentication.
+`activity_notification` supports to integrate with devise authentication.

 First, add notification routing as integrated with devise to `config/routes.rb` for the target: